ml-energy/zeus/docs/overview/index.md

   <br>
   <img src="img/pareto-librispeech-dark.svg#only-dark" width=600px>
   <img src="img/pareto-librispeech-light.svg#only-light" width=600px>
-  <figcaption>The energy-time Pareto front zoomed in.</figcaption>
+  <figcaption>The energy-time Pareto frontier zoomed in.</figcaption>
 </figure>

 </div>

-The results above are from training the DeepSpeech2 model with LibriSpeech on an NVIDIA V100 GPU.
+These results are from training the DeepSpeech2 model with LibriSpeech on an NVIDIA V100 GPU.
-Notice the yellow Pareto front of efficient (time, energy) pairs, resulting from a set of efficient (batch size, power limit) knobs.
+Notice the yellow Pareto front consisted of efficient (time, energy) pairs, resulting from a set of efficient (batch size, power limit) knobs.

+## A unified metric

+All points on the energy-time Pareto frontier are efficient, but which one is the best?

-Different users will have different preferences of how they would like to trade off time and energy.
+Different users will have different answers, because they have different preferences of how they would like to trade off time and energy.
-For instance, production training jobs will have deadlines; they probably don't want to trade time for energy savings.
+For instance, some production training jobs might have tight deadlines; they probably don't want to trade time for energy savings.
-On the other hand, exploratory training jobs have more leeway; it might make sense for them to reduce energy consumption at the cost of longer training time.
+On the other hand, exploratory training jobs may have more leeway; it might make sense for them to reduce energy consumption at the cost of longer training time.

 To allow users to express their trade-off preference, we define a simple cost metric[^6]